 You have no guarantee that the schedule you saw online will be the schedule on the day you sail.

 Schedules are set weekly.
 While they probably will go on the same hours they did last week or month or year, there is no guarantee.

 Don't worry; they are not going to run out of tickets.

 The Greek National Tourism Office puts out a ferry schedule weekly.

 If you can find their office, pick up a copy because if the line the travel agent represents does not sail today, they will not tell you about another line that does go today.

 Because of the whimsical nature of ferry schedules, it is best not to guarantee room rental.

 Unless you are going to the islands in July or August, which is a terrible idea as it's the peak tourism season and, therefore, more expensive, you will not need a reservation in advance.

-If you yearn for a less-visited island, remember that the fewer visitors, and the smaller the population, the less frequent are the ferries.
+If you yearn for a less-visited island, remember that the fewer visitors, and the smaller the population, the less frequent the ferries are.

-Think of all this uncertainty about schedules as your crash course in Greek culture, and instead of getting uptight about it, just shrug and say “Endaxi.”
+Think of all this uncertainty about schedules as your crash course in Greek culture, and instead of getting uptight about it, shrug and say, “Endaxi.”
 (Okay.)